Helen Biggers Collection

 This collection covers a number of primary readers and educational materials during the late 1800s and early 1900s.
 One very interesting item is a handwritten journal with meeting notes of the Stray Horse Association, circa 1868, with small sketches of brands and lists of post office locations near where stray horses were noted.
-Also included is a personal handwritten notebook of recipes and household hints.
+Also included is a personal handwritten notebook of recipes and household hints.1969

 Scope & Content Note

 This collection contains 14 books over various subjects.
 Some of the subjects included are: How to Write, Monroe’s New First Reader, Hall’s Composition Book, Revised Normal Lessons, Exercise, Discovery of Guiana, and New Method with U.S. History and Civics.
-There are 12 books missing from the collection.

 Restrictions on Access